eclipse-apoapsis/ort-server/config/README.md

 ## Purpose

-While simple configuration properties in ORT Server are accessed via the [Typesafe Config library](https://github.com/lightbend/config), there is other configuration information which needs to be treated in a special way.
+While simple configuration properties in ORT Server are accessed via the [Typesafe Config library](https://github.com/lightbend/config), there is other configuration information that needs to be treated specially.
-Reasons for this could be that the information is confidential (e.g. credentials for accessing specific infrastructure services) and is therefore managed by a secret storage.
+Reasons for this could be that the information is confidential (e.g., credentials for accessing specific infrastructure services) and is therefore managed by a secret storage.
 Or the size of the configuration data is bigger, so that it is not feasible to inject it via environment variables, but an external storage is needed (maybe a version control system).

 According to the philosophy of ORT Server, it should be flexible to be integrated with different mechanisms for accessing such special configuration data.
-A concrete runtime environment may offer specific services that are suitable for the use cases at hand, for instance key vaults for storing credentials.
+A concrete runtime environment may offer specific services that are suitable for the use cases at hand, for instance, key vaults for storing credentials.
 By implementing the corresponding interfaces, it should be possible to integrate such mechanisms with ORT server.

 The use cases addressed by this abstraction, that go beyond simple configuration properties, are the following: